Hanging out in your gazebo on a warm summer night is one of the best feelings in the world.

 - The door is placed on the 12' side of the cover.

 - The cover is completely water resistant and comes with air vents that help to properly circulate the air.

 - There are eyelets at the bottom of the cover for its poles to go through (similar to a tent.)

 - The cover also comes equipped with bands at each end which attaches the poles to the cover.

-Let’s look at all of the positives of this hardtop gazebo cover.
+Now, let’s look at all of the positives and negatives of this hardtop gazebo cover:

 Gazebo Winter Cover Installation Instructions